-- Notes: These notices provide important tips, guidance, or advice. - Important: These notices provide information or advice that might help you avoid inconvenient or problem situations. - Attention: These notices indicate potential damage to programs, devices, or data if procedures are not followed closely. - Caution: These notices indicate potentially hazardous situations if procedures are not followed closely. - Danger: These notices indicate situations that can be potentially lethal or extremely hazardous to you if procedures are not followed closely.
+- Note: These notices provide important tips, guidance, or advice. - Important: These notices provide information or advice that might help you avoid inconvenient or problem situations. - Attention: These notices indicate possible damage to programs, devices, or data.
+An attention notice is placed just before the instruction or situation in which damage could occur. - Caution: These statements indicate situations that can be potentially hazardous to you.
+A caution statement is placed just before the description of a potentially hazardous procedure step or situation. - Danger: These statements indicate situations that can be potentially lethal or extremely hazardous to you.
+A danger statement is placed just before the description of a potentially lethal or extremely hazardous procedure step or situation.